LAYTAT/Reliable-UDP-Multicast-Demo/README.md

 ## Ring Ending
 Each participant has a vector for knowing the newest seq number for each machine when it sees that all the seq numbers for each machine reach the <num_of_packet>.
 It will flush the data in the queue into the file and start sending a done_packet, it will constantly send this done_packet util that everyone elses’ done_packet is received by itself.

-## Local Variable for each Token Holder:
-local.aru for local cumulative ack index_id as for the unique ring id

-## Data Structure
-Queue for sending multicast packets
-Queue for writing multicast packets
-Vector for knowing addresses of each machine index Vector for knowing the newest seq number for each machine Vector for knowing if each process has got all of the data packets

-## Terma Used
-Broadcaster: the current token holder.
-The current mcast instance that is initializing and sending the multicast data packets, which currently is in possession of the token.
-Participant: one of the sides that are in the multicasting process.